dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 2.5 Fight for the Architecture

-Fulfilling this responsibility means wading into a fight — or perhaps a better word is「struggle.」Frankly, that’s always the way these things are done.
+Fulfilling this responsibility means wading into a fight — or perhaps a better word is「struggle.」Frankly, that's always the way these things are done.
 The development team has to struggle for what they believe to be best for the company, and so do the management team, and the marketing team, and the sales team, and the operations team.
-It’s always a struggle.
+It's always a struggle.

 Effective software development teams tackle that struggle head on.
 They unabashedly squabble with all the other stakeholders as equals.
 Remember, as a software developer, you are a stakeholder.
 You have a stake in the software that you need to safeguard.
-That’s part of your role, and part of your duty.
-And it’s a big part of why you were hired.
+That's part of your role, and part of your duty.
+And it's a big part of why you were hired.

 This challenge is doubly important if you are a software architect.
 Software architects are, by virtue of their job description, more focused on the structure of the system than on its features and functions.
 Architects create an architecture that allows those features and functions to be easily developed, easily modified, and easily extended.